 - What is Pipette?

-Like Terre, Pipette is mostly longform journalism and interviews on the theme of natural wines, and print only.
-The magazine comes out 3x/year and is distributed globally to about 100 small bookstores or magazine shops, wine boutiques, and various concept shops.
-Like most indie mags, we are very niche in terms of what we cover; the culture around natural wines is our main focus.
+Pipette consists of longform journalism, essays, and interviews on the theme of natural wines, by writers who are passionate about the subject and already have general prior knowledge.
+The magazine comes out 4x/year and is distributed globally to about 100 small bookstores or magazine shops, wine boutiques, and various concept shops.
 More info on natural wines here.

 2. Why should I write for Pipette?

-You should write for Pipette if you’re a professional journalist or writer and have a story you want to share that doesn’t have a home elsewhere, which really fits into the vibe of this print magazine about natural wines.
+You should write for Pipette if you’re a professional journalist or writer and have a story about natural wine that doesn’t have a home elsewhere, whether that’s a producer profile or an interview with a sommelier or a personal essay.
 Alternately, if you’re a wine professional and have a knack for scribbing, and feel compelled to get a memoir/humor piece/rant/essay out into the world, and you think it has international appeal (very important!), then you also could be a great fit for Pipette.

-And you should write for Pipette if you want to be welcomed into a warm family of natural wine and terroir nerds.
+Also, you should write for Pipette if you want to be welcomed into a warm family of natural wine and terroir nerds.
 Even if we don’t all get to hang out in person, the magazine brings its contributors and readers alike together over social media and within the pages of something very unique and special.
-There may be opportunities to get involved with issue launch events, as well.

 Payment, you’re probably wondering about.
 You could say that we pay contributors just enough to take themselves and a friend out to dinner, with a decent bottle of Cru Beaujolais.
-The magazine is funded by pre-orders, and most of that income goes to paying the printer and designer, and to shipping expenses.
-One day, we’ll be able to pay contributors more.
+The magazine is funded primarily by sales, and most of that income goes to paying the printer and designer, and to shipping expenses.

 3. How do I pitch ideas?